 So let’s put “The Extraordinary Fact As The Cynosure” Approach to the test using some well-known criminal cases.

 The “extraordinary” fact in this case could be a father who never shed a tear, ever, in any interview, no matter if it was soon after, or long after, the death of his daughter.
 Any reasonable person would think that any other reasonable person under such a circumstance would be emotional, if not sad, if not depressed.
 Yet John Ramsey was cool and poised as a cucumber in every interview he gave.

 This fact can easily be considered an “extraordinary” fact based on emotions, while also being objective.
 A reasonable person could find this extraordinary.
 In other words, it would not take an extremely or overly-sensitive person to find this bothersome, and it would not require someone to have been a victim of a similar crime in order to be moved.

-In the JonBenet case, there was another “extraordinary” fact: There was no person ever shown, to any degree, to have been present in the Ramsey home on the night of, immediately prior to, or immediately following the murder.
+In the JonBenet case, there was another “extraordinary” fact: There was no person, other than the family members, ever shown, to any degree at all, to have been present in the Ramsey home on the night of, immediately prior to, or immediately following the murder.

 This is an fact that can be determined by “intellect”- as opposed to emotion- to be “extraordinary”.

 Neither of these “facts” are anything less than “facts”.
 They are not controverted in any way.